mendersoftware/mender-docs/01.Get-started/01.Preparation/02.Prepare-a-virtual-device/docs.md

 ![connecting a device](Image_3.png)

+Before continuing to following the UI tooltips, please complete the step below.

 ## Step 5 - Get the IP address of the virtual device

 You will need the the IP address of the virtual device in later stages of the documentation.